 Magazines, books and other items have been removed from lobbies and exam rooms to help prevent the spread of COVID-19.
 Lobbies are cleaned often, and we will bring you back to your exam room as soon as possible.

 Our staff will be wearing PPE (personal protective equipment) including face masks and face shields.

-One parent or guardian will be allowed to accompany each child during the visit.
+Two parents or guardians are allowed to accompany each child during the visit.

 We encourage well-child check-ups, and regularly scheduled vaccines and flu shots.

 Surgeries are being scheduled at Children’s Minnesota surgery centers in Minneapolis and St. Paul.
 As you prepare for surgery, know that your child is getting the best care from a surgical team that is trained exclusively to care for children.
 Our team is taking many precautions to keep your family safe.